raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ## Fully functional weather station

-Now that you've tested all the sensors individually, it's time to set up the software so that you have a complete collection system.
+Now that you've tested all the sensors individually, it's time to set up the software so that you have a complete data collection system.

 ![](images/BYO_breadboard.JPG)

-The original Oracle Weather Station adopts a Unix daemon approach to running the software, and you can adapt that code to run your custom build.
-The GPIO connections you've been using so far match those expected by this software so a slightly modified version of the code will work, and you've already used the original Oracle Weather Station code for the DS18B20 digital thermal probe.
+The original Oracle Raspberry Pi Weather Station uses a Unix daemon approach to running the software, and the GPIO connections you've been using so far match those expected by this software.
+Therefore, you can adapt that code to run your custom build by only making slight modifications.
+In fact, you've already used the original Oracle Weather Station code for the DS18B20 digital thermal probe.

-To complete your custom Weather Station, you can also adapt and integrate the code you've written for testing to regularly measure and record
+To complete your custom weather station, you can also adapt and integrate the code you've written for testing to regularly measure and record data.

 ### Wind speed, gusts and direction

-The code you wrote for wind speed and gust measurement will form the basis of your overall Weather Station software.
+The code you wrote for wind speed and gust measurement will form the basis of your overall weather station software.

-Take a copy of your `wind.py` and call it `weather_station_BYO.py` (you can can do this in Idle by opening `wind.py` and then using *Save As*).
++ Make a copy of your `wind.py` script and call it `weather_station_BYO.py` (you can can do this in IDLE by opening `wind.py` and then clicking **Save as**).

-- You will need to add some additional libraries, some of the Oracle Weather Station code along with some of the programs you've already written. the top of your file should contain the following:
+You will need to add some additional libraries and some of the Oracle Weather Station code along with programs you've already written.

++ The top of your script should have the following `import` statements:

 ```python
 from gpiozero import Button